craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Mar 08 23.md

 ### What happened?

-the party got their shit, and named themselves
+the party got their shit, and named themselves "koshachiy domik"